-Food.
-Sugar and carbohydrates leaves us feeling dulled and unable to focus.
-As the creative juices flow we start to feel we're going to fast and God knows where, so we eat.
-A bowl of ice cream, an evening of junk food.
+Food?
+Eating sugar and carbohydrates leaves us feeling dull, hung over, blurry, unable to focus.
+As the creative juices flow we start to feel we're going too fast and God knows where, so we eat.
+A big bowl of ice cream, an evening of junk food.